Mathematics -- an imagined tool for rational cognition

 I will try to make clear what is absolutely clear to the famous physicist Percy W. Bridgman: ``It is the merest truism, evident at once to unsophisticated observation, that mathematics is a human invention.'' \cite[p.~60]{Br}.
 Having practised mathematics all my life, by vocation and by profession, just as breathing was natural to me, so it was natural for me to consider mathematics as a human invention and a free creation of the human mind whose purpose is to be a tool for our rational cognition and rational activities in general.\footnote{Of course, many mathematicians do not share my opinion that mathematics is a free creation of the human mind.} When I decided to clarify to myself what human invention mathematics was, it proved to me, I believe, a far more difficult task than explaining what breathing is.
 In this article, I have outlined what I came up with along the way.

 In most of the article I will explain and argue the view of mathematics as an imagined tool for rational cognition.
-In sections 1 to 6 I will consider as illustrative examples classical, but still most important, mathematical models: the natural number system, the real number system, and Euclidean geometry, as well as today’s standard mathematical models: group theory, and set theory.
+In sections 1 to 6 I will consider as illustrative examples the classical mathematical models which are still the most important ones: the natural number system, the real number system, and Euclidean geometry; as well as today’s standard mathematical models: group theory, and set theory (sections 1 to 6).
 To quote the famous mathematician Saunders Mac Lane: ``\ldots a philosophy of Mathematics is not convincing unless it is founded on an examination of Mathematics itself.'' \cite[p.~60]{Lane}.
 I will then set out the basic characteristics of the view of mathematics as an imagined tool for rational cognition (Section 7), explain how mathematical objects possibly exist (Section 8) and how mathematics is applied (Section 9).
-Section 10 describes how the whole structure of mathematics can be understood as an imagined tool for rational cognition, In the last part of the article I will expose this view of mathematics to Benaceraf dilemma \cite[p.~661]{Be}, Bueno's five desiderata \cite[p.~63]{OB} and Quine-Putnam indispensability argument \cite{Co} (Section 11), as well as determine its place on the map of different views of mathematics (Section 12).
+Section 10 describes how the whole structure of mathematics can be understood as an imagined tool for rational cognition.
+In the last part of the article I will expose this view of mathematics to Benacceraf dilemma \cite[p.~661]{Be}, Bueno's five desiderata \cite[p.~63]{OB} and Quine-Putnam indispensability argument \cite{Co} (Section 11), as well as determine its place on the map of different views of mathematics (Section 12).